How to make milk Kefir?

 Dehydrated kefir grains

 Additionally, dried kefir grains benefit from a more prolonged shelf life.
-This is useful since it allows you a buffer of time both during the grains’ transportation and after receiving them.
+This process is useful since it allows you a buffer of time both during the grains’ transportation and after receiving them.
 Therefore, if it takes three or four days to ship your kefir grains, you won’t be able to start them for another week, which will kill live grains but not dehydrated grains.

 Fresh kefir grains